doublechiang/qsmcli/README.md

 Any command with help command involved will print the help message.

 ### ipmi
-This is the command to redirect all of the command to ipmi interface
+This is the command to redirect all of the command to ipmitool

 ### mac
 get system mac command and print out the system mac we have